Gurobi/gurobi-optimods/docs/source/index.rst

 section first for an overview of the design and use-case for the OptiMods.

 Check out :doc:`gallery` for a quick overview of the current set of implemented Mods.
-We welcome contributions of use-cases you are interested in, or extensions to existing Mods.
-See :doc:`contributing` and :doc:`extending` for more information on how to get involved in the project.
+We welcome contributions of new Mods based on use-cases you are interested in, as well as fixes and improvements to existing Mods.
+See :doc:`contributing` and :doc:`adding` for more information on how to get involved in the project.

 .. toctree::
    :maxdepth: 1
    :caption: Start
+   :hidden:

    installation
    usage